remusao/remusao.github.io/posts/2016-02-23-whats-in-a-parser-combinator.md

 </style><span style='color: red; font-weight: bold;'>Nothing</span>

 The `do` notation makes it very easy to combine parsers!
-We now have some basic building blocks that we could use to implement more parsing combinators: `choice`, `many`, `option`, etc. But I'll leave it as an exercice.
+We now have some basic building blocks that we could use to implement more parsing
+combinators: `choice`, `many`, `option`, etc. But I'll leave it as an exercise.

-Moreover, it would be interesting to implement an error reporting mechanism, as well as position tracking (to locate errors in the input), but I'll leave it for another blogpost (or as an exercice for the reader!).
+Moreover, it would be interesting to implement an error reporting mechanism, as well as position tracking (to locate errors in the input), but I'll leave it for another blog-post (or as an exercise for the reader!).

 ## What I learned while reinventing the wheel

 Implementing (very) basic parsing combinators led me to better understand the foundation of libraries like *Parsec* or *Attoparsec*, and to implement not so trivial instances of typeclasses like *Applicatives* and *Monads*.
-Althoug basic, I think it's a good way to be more familiar with the *DSL*-like capabilities of Haskell, and to feel the power that the language offers in term of domain-specific modeling.
+Although basic, I think it's a good way to be more familiar with the *DSL*-like capabilities of Haskell, and to feel the power that the language offers in term of domain-specific modeling.